Rahulnisanth/ACM/README.md

 ## Introduction

-**Auto Commit Mate** (ACM) is a productivity-focused extension for Visual Studio Code designed to automate the process of committing changes to your Git repository.
-ACM helps developers track their workflow, generate detailed commit logs, and push them to GitHub with minimal manual intervention.
-The extension ensures that every change is committed with a timestamp and an auto-generated commit message, saving time and reducing human error.
+**Auto Commit Mate** (ACM) is a productivity-boosting extension for Visual Studio Code that simplifies your workflow.
+With ACM, you can effortlessly ensure every change in your project is tracked and committed to your repository.
+This extension automatically commits and pushes changes to GitHub at customizable time intervals, helping you maintain an active and vibrant GitHub contribution graph.

 ## Features